hanjiadong0/LeanCourse25/README.md

 * If you get errors such as `curl: (35) schannel` or `uncaught exception: no such file or directory (error code: 2)` take a look [here](https://leanprover-community.github.io/install/project.html#troubleshooting).

+* If after installing the extension, you see 5 steps, but nothing else: please close all side panels (and possibly decrease the font size).
+For some reason the second (important) column is hidden if there is not enough room.

 * Unfortunately, the installation step, and loading Lean for the first time is very slow on Windows computers.
 Once Lean has finished starting up, it should be quick and responsive.

 ## Update repository